lipp15/bracket-world/README.md

 #### teamNames

 JSON array representing team names and seeds to populate on the bracket.
-The order is top half bracket first round, top half bracket second round (if applicable), bottom half bracket first round, bottom half bracket second round (if applicable)
+The order is top half bracket first round, top half bracket second round (if applicable), bottom half bracket first round, bottom half bracket second round (if applicable).
+See the [demo](http://mike-lipman.com/plugin/bracket-world/demo/index.html) for a look at how the ordering translates into the visual bracket.

 Default: none